grafana/plugin-tools/docusaurus/docs/updating-to-new-releases.md

 - Selecting `Yes, but only the outdated ones` will update all existing dependencies in `package.json`.
 - Selecting `No` will skip this step preventing any dependency updates.

-### Would you like to update the `scripts` in your `package.json`?
+### Would you like to update the scripts in your package.json?
 All scripts using grafana-toolkit will be replaced.

 This step will update any npm scripts in the `package.json` file to match the latest configurations.
 Any scripts that were previously using `grafana-toolkit` will be replaced.